 The presented form includes the following basic fields:

+If you have a router with static public IP, instead to enable the CLOUD, you can set your router to permit the App to directly reach the module from outside.
 In order to be able to communicate with your module from the Internet (i.e. from everywhere in the world) you have to configure your router to allow incoming TCP connections to reach the module port 80 and 81.
 The µPanel firmware is able to automatically configure most of the routers so that they will accept and forward these incoming connections.
 The currently supported protocols are the NAT-PMP and UPnP.
 The former is adopted by Apple products, the latter by many home routers.
 The following three entries of the configuration module permit to set and enable the router auto-configurator function:

 The last module entries permit to configure and access the following features: